Italy: A Few Great Reasons to Visit Off-Season

 Naples, too, is one of the country's top Christmas markets, here it's all centered around Via San Gregorio Armeno.
 Nativity scenes are a Neapolitan specialty, craftsmen here make terra cotta statuettes of all nativity characters, from Virgin Mary to the Three Wise Men.

-They also create figures of local fishermen, wine makers and others.
-Select Italy has a special tour to this unheralded city, that has come a long way from the depths of the recession when garbage clogged the sidewalks.
+They also create figures of local fishermen, winemakers and others.
+This unheralded city has come a long way from the depths of the recession when garbage-clogged the sidewalks.
 Naples is back!

 Christmas, like it Used To Be